Our 2018-2019 team

 Hello World… My name is Braden Siegal.
 I am seventeen and 32/100s (and counting) planetary orbits old, and am in my senior year of high school.
 This will be my fourth year involved with FIRST.
 I enjoy Marvel, video games, reading, and sleeping.
 I am the eldest of five children, and the second oldest member of the Rohming Robots.
 On the team, I have been involved in design, branding, and outreach, and am learning programming this year.

-Hi, I’m Gray, I’m 17 years old and I am a rising Senior.
-This will be my 9th year of participation in FIRST.
+Hi, I’m Gray, I’m 17 years old and I am in 12th grade.
+This is my 9th year of participation in FIRST.
 I’ve grown into a leadership role on the team as the project manager, and have taken up a majority of the design process documentation in the Engineering Notebook.
-Last season, I learned a lot about Solidworks, our new 3D modeling software, which also has led me into the head modeler role.
-During my free time I mostly play video games.
+I’ve learned a lot about Solidworks, which also has led me into the head modeler role.
 Over my years of FIRST Lego League and FIRST Tech Challenge, I’ve learned a great amount of skills and I’m excited for this last season on the team.
 I’m excited for using all the things we learned last season to improve the team even more.

 Hi, my name is Jacob.
 I am seventeen years old and going into 11th grade.
 I have been homeschooled my whole life.
 This will be my 4th year doing FTC.
 I enjoy making prototypes and custom parts for our robot.
 In my spare time I play soccer, video games, and swim.